Research

 The Center compared outcomes for a number of home-improvement projects, prioritizing which ones would most effectively result in greater energy-efficiency of historic homes in hot-humid climates.

 Dr. Sedef Doganer analyzes the potential for opportunity that comes from sustainable tourism.
-A summary of the piece is here and the original article can be found here.
+Click here for the original article.

 The Center has prepared business feasibility plan in coordination with efforts to restore and transform Lerm'as Nite Club—the oldest live Conjunto music venue—into a cultural service site in San Antonio.